rpythoud/datapros2023/index.md

 | Weighted Rating     | 0.2884       |
 | Years of casting    | 0.6789       |
 | Number of movies    | 0.6752       |

+The next step denoted as R², for each model.
+This is a statistical measure that represents the proportion of the variance in a dependent variable which is Average Box office revenue, that is predictable from an independent variable.
+In our case, there are only 3 features to consider.

+These values help us understand the effectiveness of each actor-centric metric ('Weighted Rating', 'Years of Casting', 'Number of Movies') in predicting the average box office revenue.
+A higher R² value suggests a stronger relationship between the independent variable and the average box office revenue.

 <div style="text-align: center;">
     <img src="./img/Marko_2x2.png" alt="plot" style="width: 100%; margin: auto; display: block;">